 Despite what some of you, my readers, might have expected (especially those who know me personally), this will not be a blog post where I defend, educate or science-splain genetic modifications, their forms, benefits and drawbacks.
-Plenty of people before me had done that and I will include throughout the text some useful links if you are new to the techniques or are unsure of the difference between some of them and why these differences are important.
-This NIH webpage for example, has a decent scientific intro with more links to detailed research.
+Plenty of people before me had done that and I will include throughout the text some useful links if you are new to the techniques or are unsure of the differences between them, or why these differences are important.
+This NIH webpage for example, has a decent scientific intro with even more links to detailed research.

 The surprised scientist

-My question to my fellow experts is, how come we ended up being surprised by this decision?
+My question to my fellow experts is how come did we end up surprised by this decision?
 Haven’t we learned anything about how to talk to the various sides of this debate since the last time when we had it for GMOs?
 I for one was unsatisfied to hear about the decision.
-However, I was anything BUT surprised.
+However, I was anything but surprised.
 And here is why:

 The unscientific scientists

-My real frustration of this court ruling came from the fact that while scientists employed exactly the same techniques for communication and persuasion as they did before with the GMOs “debate”, they for some reason expected now a different outcome.
-This, being the most unscientific approach conceivable puzzled me, to put it mildly.
+My real frustration of this court ruling came from the fact that while scientists employed exactly the same techniques for communication and outreach as we did before with the GMOs “debate”, we for some reason expected now a different outcome.
+This, being the most unscientific approach conceivable, is what truly puzzled me.

-The first thing we learn in college or grad school when planning experiments is – if you perform the same experiment over and over again without changing your approach, you will be getting the same results.
-And yet, the brightest scientists working with CRISPR, failed to see how this time around they ended up using the same tools their GMO-predecessors have.
-And on top of this, after decades of failures to communicate correctly the high levels of safety and the potential place of GMOs in agriculture, and they were unable to predict the very obvious outcome this unchanging approach would lead to.
+The first thing we learn in college or grad school when planning experiments is – if you perform the same experiment over and over again without changing the approach, you will be getting the same result.
+And yet, we failed to see how this time around we ended up using the same tools our GMO-predecessors did, but expected a different outcome.

 The disconnected scientist